All Episodes

 That as a divine independent human consciousness, it is an observation of reality that you own yourself, and that should be respected relationships that should therefore be free of aggression, force, fraud, or coercion, anything that violates that self-ownership.

-And when we live in a world where all human relations are voluntary, that is, they are free of force for coercion in a voluntary society.
+And when we live in a world where all human relations are voluntary, that is, they are free of force, fraud, and coercion, in a voluntary society, we are free.

-We are free, our will, our individual independent will as human beings is able to be expressed without impediment of other people.
+Our will, our individual, independent will as human beings is able to be expressed without impediment of other people.

-And um, so what was my question for you again?
+And so, what was my question for you again?

 But do you subscribe to some sort of universal ethics that's like inherent to the human condition?

-Yeah, I would say that um I I am not quite a libertarian, though I could easily become one.
+Yeah, I would say that I am not quite a libertarian, though I could easily become one.

-I I don't I don't believe that those are all uh in any way contradictory or in any disagreement.
+I don't believe that those are all in any way contradictory or in any disagreement.

 I would say I'm a Lockean too.

-Uh they may not be, but I I tend to think that there's a little bit more place for government than the libertarians today, at least.
+Yeah, they may not be, but I tend to think that there's a little bit more place for government than the libertarians today, at least.

-Well, I'm well, so then you're defining libertarianism by libertarians today, and and I would I would really disagree with that because libertarianism is is fundamentally different from most other political ideologies, and certainly from liberalism and conservatism, which are our vague culturally defined notions.
+And I would really disagree with that because libertarianism is fundamentally different from most other political ideologies and certainly from liberalism and conservatism, which are vague, culturally defined notions.

-And and and I think most libertarians who give it thought and and really yeah, and hey, I'm I'm all for two two definitions of libertarianism for I'm not a crook, no two definitions.
+And I think most libertarians who give it thought and really, hey, I'm all for two definitions of libertarianism.

-One that is you know, anybody who calls himself a libertarian, you know, and that's great, you know, you believe in freedom, you you you like the word you're libertarian leaning, hey, it's a big tent, come on in, right?
+One that is, you know, anybody who calls himself a libertarian, you know, and that's great.

-But if you go a libertarian is someone who believes in freedom, well, how would you say that that that person dare call themselves a libertarian?
+But if you go, a libertarian is someone who believes in freedom.

-You you probably you probably mean a lot more when you say I'm a Lockean than I do.
+You probably mean a lot more when you say I'm a Lockean than I do.

-I say I'm a Lockean in terms of property rights and homesteading and the idea of mixing your labor with the soil as a foundation of ownership.
+I say I'm a locking in terms of property rights and homesteading and the idea of mixing your labor with the soil as a foundation of ownership.

-Um but then when I've asked other libertarians, like what qualifies you for why just why do I have to apply ethics to you and not a rock, right?
+But then when I've asked other libertarians, like what qualifies you for why does why do I have to apply ethics to you and not a rock?

 Well, the Lockean answer would be the soul, right?